tuhoang3112/sql_project/README.md

 **8. BMI Trends:**
 Query to find the average BMI trend over the years for a particular country.

-**9. Under-five Mortality:**
+**9. Infant Mortality:**
-Query to analyze the trend of under-fivedeaths over the years for a specific country.
+Query to find the average number of infantdeaths and under-fivedeaths for countries with the highest and lowest life expectancies.

-**10. Gender-based Mortality:**
+**10. Rolling Average of Adult Mortality:**
-Query to compare AdultMortality rates between genders for each country.
+Query to calculate the rolling average of AdultMortality over a 5-year window for each country.
+This will help in understanding the trend and smoothing out short-term fluctuations.

-**11. HIV/AIDS Impact:**
+**11. Impact of Healthcare Expenditure:**
-Query to find the correlation between the prevalence of HIVAIDS and Lifeexpectancy.
+Query to find the correlation between percentageexpenditure (healthcare expenditure) and Lifeexpectancy.
+Higher healthcare spending might correlate with higher life expectancy.

-**12. Economic vs. Health Expenditure:**
+**12. BMI and Health Indicators:**
-Query to analyze the relationship between GDP and percentageexpenditure on healthcare.
+Query to find the correlation between BMI and other health indicators like Lifeexpectancy and AdultMortality.
+Analyze the impact of BMI on overall health.

-**13. Infant Mortality and Healthcare:**
+**13. GDP and Health Outcomes:**
-Query to determine the impact of healthcare expenditure (percentageexpenditure) on infantdeaths.
+Query to analyze how GDP influences health outcomes such as Lifeexpectancy, AdultMortality, and infantdeaths.
+Compare high GDP and low GDP countries.

-**14. Diphtheria and Polio Impact:**
+**14. Subgroup Analysis of Life Expectancy:**
-Query to compare the impact of Diphtheria and Polio on Lifeexpectancy.
+Query to find the average Lifeexpectancy for specific subgroups, such as countries in different continents or regions.
+This can help in identifying regional health disparities.